jsmaniac/WiTeX/README.md

 Paste the contents of [`style.css`](https://raw.githubusercontent.com/jsmaniac/WiTeX/master/style.css) into the editor, and save.
 For better alignment of mathematical equations, enable MathML or Mathjax in the Appearance tab.

+On some Wikipedia languages, it is necessary to check the "Use Legacy Vector" checkbox in Preferences -> Appearance.

 Alternatively, you can load the CSS using a browser plugin (such as [Stylish for Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/?src=external-userstyleshome) or [Stylish for Chrome](https://chrome.google.com/webstore/detail/fjnbnpbmkenffdnngjfgmeleoegfcffe)) for the domain `https?://*.wikipedia.org`.